The mission of DPDK is to:

 These two boards are peers and work together to oversee the DPDK project.

-- Electing a Chair to preside over meetings, authorize expenditures approved by the Governing Board, and manage any day-to-day operations.
+- Electing a Chair to preside over meetings, authorize expenditures approved by the Governing Board, and manage day-to-day operations.

 - The Chair will be elected on an annual basis.